apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/apiproxy/README.md

 string is treated as a variable name, which is dereferenced to obtain the value.

+The audience can be a comma-separated (And optionally space-delimited) string, in which case it is treated as a list of audiences which will be embedded into the JWT.
+It is not supported to include an audience string that itself contains a comma.

 To configure JWT creation with private key signing using an RSA key: